ublue-os/image-template/README.md

 Runs shfmt on all Bash scripts.

-# Additionnal ressources
+## Additionnal ressources

-For additional driver support (Nvidia, framework, openrazer... ), a list of scripts and images are availables : [ublue-akmod](https://github.com/ublue-os/akmods)

-Example
+For additional driver support, ublue maintains a set of scripts and container images available at [ublue-akmod](https://github.com/ublue-os/akmods).
+These images include the necessary scripts to install multiple kernel drivers within the container (Nvidia, OpenRazer, Framework...)
+The documentation provides guidance on how to properly integrate these drivers into your container image.

 ## Community Examples